-Despite having an excellent three-point shot, he doesn’t fall too much in love with shooting from outside, as he’s grown very comfortable with handling the ball, shorting an array of inside shots, and can even post up smaller guards.
+Despite having an excellent three-point shot, he doesn’t fall too much in love with shooting from outside, as he’s grown very comfortable with handling the ball, shooting an array of inside shots, and can even post up smaller guards.

 Because of his less than ideal height, Fredette has been forced to switch to the point guard position, and has seen tremendous progress as a true passer and play-maker.